MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P09-Finishing-Feed-View/content.md

 }
 ```

-Next we'll update the places where `mockData` was used to use our newly created optional `posts` list.
+Next we'll update the places where `mockData` was used to use our newly created `posts` list.

 > [action]
 > Update the the following methods in the `UITableViewDataSource` extension to use `posts` rather than `mockData` list.